alexander-wood/tech-writing-samples/regions.md

 end
 ```

-For advanced information on working with multi-region PostgreSQL, please consult [this guide](https://fly.io/docs/getting-started/multi-region-databases/).
+For more information on multi-region PostgreSQL, please consult [this guide](https://fly.io/docs/getting-started/multi-region-databases/).

 ## Configuring Redis
 Adding Redis to your application is a straightforward procedure.
 This guide will walk you through creating a Redis cluster, once again using `sea` and `nrt`.